 A solution’s pH is a numerical rating of its acidity or alkalinity.
 All pH is measured on a logarithmic scale from zero (most acidic) to 14 (most alkaline, or basic); 7.0 is neutral.
 The pH scale is used by chemists to measure the concentration of reactive hydrogen ions (H+) in a solution.

 Most food crops prefer a pH of 6.0 to 6.5, but you can have a productive food garden as long as your pH is about 5.5 to 7.5 (see chart in slideshow).
-A difference of just 0.5 may not seem like much, but the pH scale is logarithmic, which means, for example, a pH of 7.0 is actually 10 times less acidic than a pH of 6.0.
-Potatoes and most berries, which grow best in more acidic soil, are the main exceptions to the average preferred pH range.
+A difference of just 0.5 may not seem like much, but the pH scale is logarithmic, which means, for example, a pH of 7.0 is actually 10 times

 A soil’s pH results from interactions among native rocks, plants and weather conditions over many years, and it varies with climate and physical surroundings.
 In moist climates that support dense forests, such as those east of the Mississippi River and along the Pacific Coast, soil tends to be acidic, with pH ratings usually between 4.0 and 5.5.
 The grasslands of the comparatively dry Midwest often have slightly acidic soil (6.0 to 6.5), while most arid regions, such as the Rocky Mountains, are dominated by alkaline soil (7.0 to 7.8).
 Local differences in rock can cause huge variations within these general patterns, however — for example, when weathered limestone creates alkaline patches in otherwise acidic landscapes, or when elevation leads to more or less rainfall.
 Plus, soil is often severely disturbed during construction, and sometimes native topsoil is completely lost.